 3. Wind Turbines and Batteries

 If you do have lots of sun exposure and are able to install a wind turbine, it’s probably worth it to invest in one.
-After all, the money you save from not having to buy power through the grid is enough to pay for a decent wind turbine.
+After all, the money you’ll save is enough to pay for a decent wind turbine.

-One advantage of using a wind turbine is that it requires no maintenance whatsoever, whereas a battery has to be monitored and maintained.
-However, batteries can become depleted or damaged if the charge is left in an untended state.
+One advantage of using a wind turbine is that it requires no maintenance, whereas batteries can become depleted or damaged over time.

 4. Sewer and Septic System

-It is important to remember that you do need to have a sewage system in place if you plan on living off-grid for extended periods of time (e.g. years and years).
+It is important to remember that you do need to have a sewage system in place if you plan on living off-grid for extended periods of time (i.e. several weeks to many years).